critocrito/ncube/doc/http-api/ncube/bootstrap.md

 # Bootstrap Ncube

 Create the initial configuration (bootstrap) of the Ncube host application.
+This endpoint responds only to local requests.

 **URL** : `/`